rossjrw/tars/tars/documentation/intro.md

 You can also issue commands by pinging TARS, e.g. @example(TARS: s scp-3211).

-### Deferral (to other bots)
+### Deferral to other bots

-If someone posts a command like @command(.help) in a channel, if there are multiple bots there, they may all try to respond at once!

-TARS is built to be compatible with the current primary SCP IRC bot: DrMagnus' Secretary_Helen, and to provide an unobtrusive user experience when used in tandem with her.
-As a result, TARS also supports the command prefix `.` (e.g.
+TARS is built to be compatible with the current primary SCP IRC bot, DrMagnus' [Secretary_Helen](http://helenbot.wikidot.com/), and to provide an unobtrusive user experience when used in tandem with her.

+The goal is that a user on SkipIRC shouldn't have to care which bot specifically is in the channel they want to run a command in &mdash; common commands should just work.
+If there are multiple bots in a channel, only one of them should respond to a command &mdash; any more than that would annoying.

-@example(.search)).
-However, for commands that Secretary_Helen implements, this only works when Secretary_Helen is _not_ present in the room.
-When she is present, that command is expected to be parsed by her, and TARS will shut up and let her speak.
+For a smooth experience for users used to Secretary_Helen, TARS also supports her command prefix `.` (e.g. @example(.search)).
+However, for commands that both bots implement, this only works when she is _not_ present in the channel.
+When she _is_ present, TARS assumes that the user intended for that command to be parsed by her &mdash; TARS will shut up and let her speak.
+The exception to this is @command(help).

+Each command on this page is marked with whether or not it defers to Secretary_Helen, but you can also consult [her documentation](http://helenbot.wikidot.com/usage) to be sure which commands conflict.

+TARS should play nicely with other bots, too.
+Let me know if you have one on the network.

-To force TARS to parse a command, either ping it at the start of the message, or prefix the command with two dots (`..`).
+To force TARS to parse a command regardless of other bots, either ping it at the start of the message, or use its command prefix (two dots: `..`).

-### Adding TARS to your channel
+### Inviting TARS to your channel

 You can add TARS to your SkipIRC channel using @command(join).
 You don't need to ask my permission for this.